 Attach the motor pulley (A) Fig. 7 to the motor shaft, making sure that the set screw (B) in the motor pulley engages with the key (C) in the motor shaft.
-NOTE: The key is shipped taped to the motor.
-Remove it, place it on the motor shaft and then attach the pulley over it.
+NOTE: The key (D) Fig. 5 is shipped taped to the motor.
+Remove it, place it on the motor shaft, and attach the pulley over it.